Can Diabetics Eat Popcorn?

 So You Might Be Wondering: Can Diabetics Eat Popcorn?
-So we all love popcorn, but can diabetics eat popcorn?
+So we all love popcorn, but can we eat it if we have diabetes?
 Yes, popcorn is healthy for those with diabetes.
 Popcorn has a lot going on that’s awesome.
 Just like anything else you consume, it matters how much you eat and what you put on it.
 Popcorn is a rich source of whole grain, numerous minerals, and of course vitamins, specifically A, E, and B6.

 This whole grain source of carbohydrate is an excellent source of nutrients for those of us with diabetes whether it’s unprocessed or air popped popcorn.
 Most of the products that are considered “light” contain about 3 grams of fiber and approximately 90 calories for each serving.
 Because it is made from corn and is considered a whole grain, it doesn’t affect your blood sugar levels the way most other sugary snack products do.